Mongul: Son of Mongul

-Mongul's origins depicts him as a child who wanted to be like his father.
-He made journeys and he watched digital renderings where his father fought against Superman and his allies and the destruction of Coast City.
+Mongul the Elder had twin children who survived: a boy and a girl.
+Both shared a strong sibling rivalry.
+The first, Mongal, was known for her physical strength, while the second, Mongul, was more rational than his sister.
+Mongul's son, also named Mongul, watched digital renderings of his father's battles with Superman and the destruction of Coast City.
 He copies his father's actions when he encounters a group of aliens whose spaceship crashes on Arkymandryte, turning them into his slaves.
 Mongul's father returns, and discovering his son's slaves, he kills the aliens and tells him only one being on the planet is worthy of adoration.